andepraveenofficial/TargetInterview/03 Theory/02 Server/01 Python/Python.md

 # round

 """
-round(number, digits(optional))  Rounds the float value to the given number of decimal digits. digits -> define the number of decimal digits to be considered for rounding. when not specified default is 0.
+round(number, digits)  Rounds the float value to the given number of decimal digits. digits -> define the number of decimal digits to be considered for rounding. when not specified default is 0.
 """